amnahsiddiqa/RNASEQ_processing/README.md

-## Minimal RNASEQ_Pipeline with BASH/Nextflow with Docker/Singularity
+## Minimal RNASEQ Workflow with BASH/Nextflow with Docker/Singularity

 ## About
-This repository contains code for a computational pipeline for RNA-Seq data preprocessing and data analysis using:
+This repository contains code for a computational workflow for RNA-Seq data preprocessing and data analysis using:
 - Bash (for HPC environments; my earlier scripts)
 - Nextflow